Siddharth-Singhania/Netflix-UI-clone/README.md

 - **Firebase**: For user authentication.
 - **CSS**: For styling the application to match the Netflix UI.

-# npm start
+# npm run dev
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+Open http://localhost:5173/ to view it in your browser.

 The page will reload when you make changes.